 Addiction Article 5: Getting Treatment for Addiction:

-The governor shined a bright light on the opiate problem in Vermont a few years ago, but it is important to remember that this disease is active with many different substances- tobacco, alcohol, marijuana and some prescription medications.
+In 2014, Governor Shumlin shone a bright light on the opiate problem, but it is important to remember that this disease is active with many different substances- tobacco, alcohol, marijuana and some prescription medications.
 We hear often of “access to care” issues in Vermont meaning that for people who have addiction; treatment may come with a bit of a wait.
 This is certainly true.
 Addiction treatment and recovery is poorly funded and the work is difficult- very few professionals are able to stay in the field long term.
 There are options for treatment and resources are available during the wait.

 There is hope!
 For addiction to tobacco www.802quits.org offers a wealth of free support and choice to help quit.
 For drugs and alcohol, we have treatment and community supports right here in Addison County.
 The Turning Point Center offers recovery coaching, recovery meetings and support for loved ones helping to fight this disease: www.turningpointaddisonvt.org/ .